NREL/EMISCompetitiveEquilibrium.jl/README.md

 retirement is prescribed.

 Initially-available options are automatically assigned the holding state and may be moved to the building state in the root scenario node.
-Intially-available built units are assigned the dispatching state and may be moved to the retired state in the root scenario node.
+Initially-available built units are assigned the dispatching state and may be moved to the retired state in the root scenario node.

 ### Operations Context